MrIzzat/Front-End-Web-Developer-Udacity/Notes/JavaScript and The DOM/3_Creating Content with JavaScript/innerHTML.md

 As opposed to the `.innerHTML`, `.outerHTML` can also be used but it's use is rare. `.outerHTML` returns the element itself as well as its children.
 In other words, it returns the element itself as well as what's contained in it.

+If there are extra `\n` in the output text while using the mentioned functions, `.trim()` can be used to remove them and make the output resemble HTML more.